Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health and Conditions

 Both parent breeds of the Belgian Shepadoodle are relatively healthy.
-The popularity of the Poodle has made him more vulnerable to some conditions, particularly joint problems.
+The popularity of the Poodle has made them more vulnerable to certain conditions, particularly joint problems.
 Reputable breeders will conduct the recommended health screenings to contain them and avoid passing them on to future generations.
 Pass on any sellers who do not perform these necessary tasks.

 Minor Conditions